• About

 Q: Can I donate from my donor-advised fund (DAF) and receive a tax credit?

-A: Gifts made through DAFs are not eligible for a federal tax credit since the donor receives a tax benefit upon investing money in a DAF rather than when a donation is made through the DAF.
+A: No. Gifts made through DAFs are not eligible for the tax credit since the donor receives a federal tax benefit upon investing money in a DAF rather than when a donation is made through the DAF.

 Q: Can I donate stocks and receive a tax credit?